Imogen Rhia Herrad

-Herrad works as translator and academic editor at the Bonn Center for Dependency and Slavery Studies.
-She is engaged on a PhD thesis about disobedience in public space in ancient Sparta and teaches ancient history at the University of Bonn.
+Herrad works as translator and language editor at the Bonn Center for Dependency and Slavery Studies, and has published about the politics inherent in language editing.
+She is engaged on a PhD thesis about officer disobedience in ancient Sparta, and recently published a short monograph about attempted revolts in the classical Spartan state, titled "The Rewards of Dependency and the Cost of Revolt: Sparta and the Perioikic Poleis".
+She teaches ancient history at the University of Bonn.